 For three hundred and sixty five days a year we jostle, stamp, cajole consume and survive alongside nature.
 Which itself is of course trying to do exactly the same.
 Except that we humans are somewhat more dominant in the age of Anthropocene.

 In 2010, I published a journalistic debate paper (‘New demands; old countryside‘) which changed the way I viewed the environment.
 While we are part of nature – seeking food, shelter and clothing amongst other needs – we are also increasingly disengaged from food production and nature conservation.

 This complexity was brought home to me during interviews with leaders from Natural England, NFU, RSPB, Soil Association, CPRE, National Trust, GWCT, LEAF, Rural Affairs MPs, and supermarkets – all staking out their own agendas.

-Five years on I recognise a greater need to shelve ideals and to share ideas, to find common ground and not just demand ‘are you with us or not?‘ thus creating entrenched polarised positions.
-GM or organic, grouse shooting or not, meat or vegetarian, forestry or moorland, oak trees or lapwings – are all matters that have common ground shared solutions.
+Five years on I recognise a greater need to shelve ideals and to share ideas, to find common ground and not just demand: ‘are you with us, because if not, you are against us!‘ thus creating entrenched polarised positions.
+GM or organic, grouse shooting or not, meat or vegan, forestry or moorland, oak trees or lapwings – are all matters that have common ground shared solutions.

 Dead Poets Society was a film with an unconventional teacher tearing chapters from textbooks and asking students to stand on their desks to see the world from a new angle.
 His free-thinking attitude and the liberating philosophies of the poets he introduces, have a profound effect on his students encouraging them to become individuals and think for themselves.